 It is always best for logs to be stored slightly off the ground and with plenty of airflow around them to enable them to season.
 There are plenty of log stores on the market to chose from with some costing hundreds of pounds.
 We have always used Log Tidy's to store our own wood at home which are a steel frame onto which you stack the logs and once dry, there is a cover you can place over them to stop them getting wet from rain etc. For just £20 inc vat these are a great way of starting to store your logs.
 They are especially helpful if you need to store logs close to the house or need to store in various areas of your garden perhaps.

 When a tree is burned, it releases carbon into the atmosphere but only what is has absorbed in its lifetime.
 This means that it is carbon neutral and will release far less carbon during burning than fossil fuels, gas and electricity.
 A lot of modern woodburning stoves have tertiary burn systems or catalytic burn systems which will reburn the emissions prior to them being released into the flue to have an even cleaner burn.
 As members of the Stove Industry Alliance (SIA) we are striving to introduce EcoDesign approved stoves to the market sooner than the required date of 2022.
 SIA EcoDesign stoves give the highest efficiencies possible, a reduction in emissions and are up to 90% more efficient that an open fire.
 Recent bad press about woodburning in cities has not taken into consideration modern stoves such as the SIA EcoDesign models which can help solve the problem rather than add to it.
-Most emissions from woodburning in city centres are down to open fires being operated with wet wood and house coal.
+Most emissions from woodburning in city centres are down to open fires being operated with wet wood and house coal which is prohibited in smoke controlled areas.
 If the open fires were replaced with high efficiency woodburning stoves using "Ready to burn" logs with less than 20% moisture content, there would be an automatic reduction in poor air quality.